CREDIT RECOVERY FAQ

 Is the right replacement course offered?

-Over 40 courses are available to students in grades 6 through 12, so students can master English, math, social studies, science and Spanish.
-More than 200,000 students from 5,000 schools across all 50 states have gotten back on track after taking one or more credit recovery courses.
+Over 40 courses are available to students in grades 6 through 12, so students can master English, math, social studies, science, health, and Spanish.
+Thousands of students from schools across all 50 states have gotten back on track after taking one or more credit recovery courses.

 How is the course presented—in what formats?